Virginia Tech Hokies: Ice hockey

-Virginia Tech Ice Hockey was formed in 1984.
+Virginia Tech ice hockey was formed in 1984.
 They joined the newly formed ACCHL in 1995 and have competed there ever since.
 The team won the regular season champion title during the 1996–97 season with a record of 13–1.
 The Hokies play out of the Berglund Center in Roanoke and drew the biggest crowd in team history of 5,200+ to the VT vs. UVA game on January 19, 2007.
 They became the first non-Carolina team to win the Canes Cup on January 14, 2007 by defeating the Duke University Blue Devils, NC State University Wolfpack and the East Carolina University Pirates.
-During the 2010–2011 season, the Hokies turned towards a more competitive conference, the Mid-Atlantic Collegiate Hockey Association (MACHA), where they play in the same division against Liberty, East Carolina, Maryland, and UMBC.
-In the 2011–2012 season, the Hokies earned a berth in the ACHA Division II National Tournament for the first time in program history, finishing 12th in the nation.
+During the 2010–11 season, the Hokies turned towards a more competitive conference, the Mid-Atlantic Collegiate Hockey Association (MACHA), where they play in the same division against Liberty, East Carolina, Maryland, and UMBC.
+In the 2011–12 season, the Hokies earned a berth in the ACHA Division II National Tournament for the first time in program history, finishing 12th in the nation.
 The Hokies captured their first MACH championship in 2013 by defeating (3) Liberty, (2) UMBC, and (1) Penn State in succession.

 Rugby

 The Virginia Tech rugby team was founded in 1968, although the first recorded college rugby match in Blacksburg dates back to 1891.
 Virginia Tech rugby plays in the Big East conference against its traditional ACC rivals.
 Tech rugby plays an annual rivalry match against University of Virginia for the Commonwealth Shield.
 The Hokies are supported by the Tech Rugby Alumni Association, which has established an endowment managed by the Virginia Tech Foundation that provides for limited scholarships for rugby players.
-The Hokies are led by head coach Carlos Dominguez.

 The Hokies have been successful in rugby sevens.
 The Hokies finished third in their conference in spring 2012.
 The Hokies won the college division of the July 2012 Cape Fear 7s tournament.
 The Hokies also defeated other ACC teams to win the 2012 Virginia Tech 7s, beating NC State 22–5 in the final.
-In 2012, the Hokies defeated Virginia 33-31 to win the Atlantic Coast Rugby League 7s, automatically qualifying for the 2012 USA Rugby Sevens Collegiate National Championships.
+In 2012, the Hokies defeated Virginia 33–31 to win the Atlantic Coast Rugby League 7s, automatically qualifying for the 2012 USA Rugby Sevens Collegiate National Championships.
 Winning the 2012 ARRL 7s also qualified the Hokies for the 2013 Collegiate Rugby Championship, the highest profile competition in college rugby, broadcast live on NBC from PPL Park in Philadelphia.

-The Hokies claimed the 2021 D1-AA National Championship with a dominant tournament run featuring wins over Salisbury (91-0), Boise State (27-11), and West Chester (37-15).
-The following year, they repeated as champions, defeating the Louisville Cardinals in the 2022 D1-AA Championship Final (24-22).
+The Hokies claimed the 2021 D1-AA National Championship with a dominant tournament run featuring wins over Salisbury (91–0), Boise State (27–11), and West Chester (37–15).
+The following year, they repeated as champions, defeating the Louisville Cardinals in the 2022 D1-AA Championship Final (24–22).

 Bass fishing

-The Virginia Tech College Bass team was founded in the 2006–2007 school year, and won their first national title that same year.
+The Virginia Tech College bass team was founded in the 2006–2007 school year, and won their first national title that same year.